 - a.
-A declaratory judgment that Defendants' actions, statements, and policies violated and continue to violate the federal Fair Housing Act, 42 U.S.C. § 3604(a) & (c), and the Missouri Human Rights Act, Mo.
-Rev. Stat. § 213.040(1) & (3); - b.
-A permanent injunction enjoining and restraining Defendants and their agents, subsidiaries, successors, affiliates, employees, and all other persons in active concert or participation with them, from denying housing to Mary Walsh and Beverly Nance on the basis of sex; from discriminating against same-sex married couples in the sale, leasing, or rental of housing; and from making or printing notices or statements indicating a preference, limitation, or discrimination against same-sex married couples, including an order that Defendants develop and implement policies, practices, and procedures to prevent unlawful discrimination on the basis of sex and to eliminate, to the extent practicable, the effects of Defendants' unlawful policies and practices; - An award of actual and compensatory damages to Plaintiffs in an amount that would fully compensate them for their injuries incurred as a result of Defendants'

-- discriminatory housing practices and conduct, pursuant to 42 U.S.C. § 3613(c) and Mo.
-Rev. Stat. § 213.111(2); - d.
-An award of punitive damages against Defendants in an amount sufficient to deter similar discriminatory conduct in the future, as permitted by 42 U.S.C. § 3613(c) and Mo.
-Rev. Stat. § 213.111(2); - e.
-Plaintiffs' costs and attorneys' fees under 42 U.S.C. § 3613(c) and Mo.
-Rev. Stat. § 213.111(2); and - f.
+A declaratory judgment that Defendants' actions, statements, and policies violated and continue to violate the federal Fair Housing Act, 42 U.S.C. § 3604(a) & (c); - b.
+A permanent injunction enjoining and restraining Defendants and their agents, subsidiaries, successors, affiliates, employees, and all other persons in active concert or participation with them, from denying housing to Mary Walsh and Beverly Nance on the basis of sex; from discriminating against same-sex married couples in the sale, leasing, or rental of housing; and from making or printing notices or statements indicating a preference, limitation, or discrimination against same-sex married couples, including an order that Defendants develop and implement policies, practices, and procedures to prevent unlawful discrimination on the basis of sex and to eliminate, to the extent practicable, the effects of Defendants' unlawful policies and practices; - c.
+An award of actual and compensatory damages to Plaintiffs in an amount that would fully compensate them for their injuries incurred as a result of Defendants' discriminatory housing practices and conduct, pursuant to 42 U.S.C. § 3613(c); - d.
+An award of punitive damages against Defendants in an amount sufficient to deter similar discriminatory conduct in the future, as permitted by 42 U.S.C. § 3613(c); - e.
+Plaintiffs' reasonable attorneys' fees and costs under 42 U.S.C. § 3613(c); and - f.
 Such other relief as the Court deems just and equitable.